krishnadevpmelevila/CovinFoz/README.md

 ## Usage

 1. Open Telegram app in your device and search for @botfather
-2. Use it to initialise a new bot
+2. Use it to initialize a new bot
 3. Grab the bot token and paste it on .env.example file
 4. Change the API URL on same file to https://keralastats.coronasafe.live/testreports.json
 5. Run :